 Eunice M.F.
-Seng, PhD, is Associate Professor and Chair of the Departmental Research Postgraduate Committee in Architecture at the University of Hong Kong; and Founding Principal of SKEW Collaborative.
+Seng is Associate Professor and Chair of the Departmental Research Postgraduate Committee in Architecture at the University of Hong Kong; and founding principal of SKEW Collaborative.
 She is co-director of Archifest 2017 and a founding member of Docomomo Hong Kong.
 She holds a Bachelor of Arts in Architectural Studies from the National University of Singapore, a Master of Architecture from Princeton University, and a PhD in Architectural History and Theory from Columbia University.
-An architect and architectural historian, her work explores various disciplinary intersections and questions of agency in architecture, housing, domesticity, and public space.
-Her research interests encompass the histories and theories of modernity and modernism, postcolonialism, and spatial politics of power.
+Her work explores interdisciplinary intersections, transnational connections and questions of agency in architecture, housing, domesticity, gender, labor, and public space.
 She is the author of Resistant City: Histories, Maps, and the Architecture of Development (WSP, 2020).

 Seng, E. “Whose Habitat?
 Housing and the Dilemma of Architectural Production,” TDSR 32, No. 2 (2021): 53-70.

 Seng, E. The Resistant City: Histories, Maps and the Architecture of Development.
 London; Hong Kong; Singapore: World Scientific Press, 2020.

 Seng, E. “People’s Park Complex: The State, the Developer, the Architect and the Conditioned Public, c1967.”
 In Questioning Southeast Asia’s Architecture, edited by Chang J.-H. & I. Tajudeen, 227-264.
 Singapore: NUS Press, 2019.

 Seng, E. “Multiple Domesticities versus Homogenizing Difference.”
 In Multiple Modernities, edited W.S.W.
 Lim and J. Chia, 171-181.
 Singapore: Asia Urban Lab, 2018.